How you can help

 Private contributions from individuals and organizations provide key support for Survey research and the education associated with it.
 The Survey invites you to support its work by contributing according to your means.

 Our scientists and staff carry out top-flight field-based research in a wide variety of areas.
-The Survey also manages the university's 3,700-acre field station, which covers four separate sites in northeastern Kansas and serves as a resource not only for natural scientists but also for faculty and students in the arts, humanities and professional schools.
+The Survey also manages the university's 3,700-acre field station, which covers three separate sites (all within and hour's drive of KU's main campus) and serves as a resource not only for natural scientists but also for faculty and students in the arts, humanities and professional schools.
 In addition, we maintain educational areas of the Field Station that are open to the public year-round.

 Much of this work must be initiated or accomplished without the support of research grants, which fund narrowly specified activities related to particular studies.